worldiety/enum/README.md

 )

 // Note, that AcceptedOffer and UncheckOffer must be assignable to Offer, which is checked at
 // package initialization time.
-Offer must not be any. var OfferEnum = enum.Declare[Offer, func(func(AcceptedOffer), func(UncheckOffer), func(any))](
+Offer must not be the empty interface. var OfferEnum = enum.Declare[Offer, func(func(AcceptedOffer), func(UncheckOffer), func(any))](
 	// options over options, inspired by and compatible with https://serde.rs/enum-representations.html enum.Rename[AcceptedOffer]("aof"),    // provide custom names